Mikopet/mikopet.dev/about.md

 ---
 layout: page
 title: About
-permalink: /about/
+permalink: /about
 ---

-This is an about page.
-At least will be :)
+I am just an european guy dreaming about to be a digital nomad and trying to reach some reputation in the profession.

+I love technology, love to create, contribute to the community.